The path to gender equality begins with reproductive choice.

 In Niger, 1 in 2 girls will give birth before their 18th birthday, while only 1 in 100 will finish secondary school.
 Across many of the countries that MSI works in, teenage girls are almost twice as likely to want access to contraception, but not yet have it.

-This lack of choice leads to unplanned pregnancies, forcing girls to drop out of school, robbing them of their education, and in some cases, their health and lives.
+This lack of choice leads to unintended pregnancies, forcing girls to drop out of school, robbing them of their education, and in some cases, their health and lives.

 At MSI Reproductive Choices, we are working towards a world where every woman and girl has access to the reproductive choice they need to stay in school, to lead, and to build a more equal world for all.

 Since launching our adolescent strategy in 2017, we have provided over 4 million adolescents with the reproductive choice they need to pursue their own futures.
 Now, we need to work in partnership to make this a reality for everyone.